Ex-cop convicted of George Floyd's murder files appeal - RFI

 He accuses the state of prejudicial misconduct and lists multiple issues with the jury selected for the trial, among other objections.

+The former police officer accuses the court of "abusing its discretion" by denying requests to postpone or move the trial, and refusing to sequester the jury for its duration.

-The former police officer, a 45-year-old white man, was captured on video kneeling on Floyd's neck, indifferent to the dying man's groans and to the pleas of distraught passers-by.
+Chauvin, a 45-year-old white man, was filmed kneeling on Floyd's neck, indifferent to the dying man's groans and to the pleas of distraught passers-by.

 The other three police officers are to face state charges next year for their roles in Floyd's death.